borkod/CYC2025/presentation.md

 Slide: AWS IAM

 - Creation and management of user identities (users, groups, and roles) within AWS.
-- Each identity can be assigned access keys to authenticate to AWS resources.
 - Permissions are granted through IAM policies that define what actions are allowed on specific resources.
-- IAM roles used to assign these permissions.
+- IAM roles used to assign these permissions to users or groups.
 - Fine grained access control helps implement the principle of least privilege by ensuring users only have the permissions needed for their role.

 - IAM integrates with external identity providers (e.g., Microsoft Entra ID, Okta) to enable Single Sign-On (SSO) capabilities.